kperv/git-assistant/README.md

 # git-assistant

-AI assistant to help with git version control
+AI model to answer questions about Git.

+The book Pro Git is used to provide additional knowledge to a model.
+[Pro Git](https://git-scm.com/book/en/v2)

 The project is **live** on [git-assistant.pro](http://git-assistant.pro/)

 ## What git-assistant can do?

+When working with Git there could be different questions:

-What is git?
+- What is git?

-How can I add my files?
+- How can I add my files?

-How to revert changes?
+- How to revert changes?

 Let Git Assistant answer them in short and useful way.